-Shana De Caro is the secretary and member of the board of directors of the Brain Injury Association of America.
+Shana De Caro is the Vice Chair of the board of directors of the Brain Injury Association of America.
 She is the past chair of the Traumatic Brain Litigation Group of the American Association for Justice.
 Shana is Vice President of the American Academy of Brain Injury Attorneys and served as the Secretary and Treasurer of the American Association for Justice, Traumatic Brain Injury Litigation Group.

 Shana serves as a member of the Advisory Board, Acquired Brain Injury Program, The George Washington University, Washington, D.C., Graduate School of Education and Human Development.
 She is a member of the Board of Directors of the New York State Academy of Trial Lawyers and served on the Board of Advisors of the Interstate Bus Litigation Group of the American Association for Justice.
 She is an elected Fellow of the Melvin Belli Society and has been selected as a New York Super Lawyer.